hesamossanloo/Faunus/README.md

-## Faunos App
+## Faunus App

-FAUNOS (Faunos) was a god of forests.
-Faunos is a React Native application designed for forest management.
+FAUNUS (Faunus) was a god of forests.
+Faunus is a React Native application designed for forest management.
 The app supports both iOS and Android platforms and offers a range of features to help users manage forests efficiently.

 ### Features